akamai/customersuccess-compute-workshop/README.md

 2. Installing developer tools on the Secure Shell (git, terraform, and kubectl) for use in envinroment setup.

-3. A Linode Kubernetes Engine (LKE) Cluster provisioned via terraform.
+3. A Linode Kubernetes Engine (LKE) Cluster for Locust provisioned via terraform.

 4. Deploying service files for a Locust (locust.io) load test cluster.

-5. Building a sample site on Akamai, and enabling Data Stream 2.
+5. Building a sample site on Linode Object Storage, provisioning delivery and secured by Ion and AAP.

-6. Building an ELK stack on Linode, and pointing the DS2 feed from the sample site to the ELK Stack.
+6. Building an ELK stack on Linode, provisioning and pointing the DS2 feed from the sample site to the ELK Stack.

 7. Running a load test via locust, and viewing the results in Kibana from the DS2 data.